One day in the life of a cancer patient

 Meet the case study of a difficult exploratory study that we conducted to learn about the needs of people with cancer.

-To help cancer patients, we undertook started exploratory research.
+To help cancer patients, we undertook exploratory research.
 Set out below is a history of what we were able to do.

 We set the following goals: